Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ### Claims Collection

-The IW collects the required claims from relevant Claims Endpoints.
+The IdA collects the required claims from relevant Claims Endpoints.
-This process can be performed before the CC's request, in which case IW stores the obtained signed claim set for a later day use.
+This process can be performed before the CC's request, in which case IdA stores the obtained signed claim set for a later day use.

 The Claims Endpoint is an OAuth 2.0 Protected Resource that when called, returns Claims about the authenticated Subject in the form of a signed claim set.
-To obtain a claim set on behalf of the Subject, the IW makes a request to the Claims Endpoint using an Access Token obtained through OpenID Connect Authentication stated above.
+To obtain a claim set on behalf of the Subject, the IdA makes a request to the Claims Endpoint using an Access Token obtained through OpenID Connect Authentication stated above.

 Communication with the Credential Endpoint MUST utilize TLS.
 See Section TBD for more information on using TLS.